cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 The trouble is that it never stays quite that simple does it?
 For example, the cargo company may already have a shipment on record, because reasons.
+And if you do a POST when something already exists, then bad things happen.
 So we first need to check whether they have a shipment on file, using a GET request, and then we either do a POST if it's new, or a PUT for an existing one: